Twofour: Twofour

 The company produces ob-doc and fixed rig shows such as Channel 4's Educating Yorkshire, Educating the East End and 2011's Educating Essex.

 Twofour has produced a range of adventure documentaries such as Harry's Arctic Heroes for BBC One and Harry's Mountain Heroes for ITV, both featuring Prince Harry and a group of wounded soldiers as they attempt to reach the North Pole and Mount Everest respectively and “You’ve Gotta Run” for ITV and Peace Point TV as the students run away and DeeDee is the running teacher.

 Twofour Rights

-Twofour Rights was the distribution arm of TwoFour.
-Launched in 2012, they brought TwoFours programmes to the international marketplace.
+Twofour Rights was the distribution arm of Twofour.
+Launched in 2012, they brought Twofour's programmes to the international marketplace.

-In 2021, TwoFour's parent company ITV Studios, merged TwoFour Rights into ITV Studios Distribution.
+In 2021, Twofour's parent company ITV Studios, merged Twofour Rights into ITV Studios Distribution.